Having chickens means you will get fresh eggs. Sometimes those eggs will be dirty and you will have to spend time washing chicken eggs.

 Messy nesting boxes were more of a problem when we had smaller tractors for our coop, versus the larger barn type of coop.

 Some other things to keep in mind when washing chicken eggs:

 - If the shell is cracked in any way, it is best to not use the egg.
 Compost completely.

 - If the shell remains greatly discolored after washing, it may be best to feed the egg (cooked) to your dog or cat.

-- If you wonder if the egg is fresh, float in a bowl of cool water.
-If it sinks to the bottom laying flat, it’s fresh.
-If it “tilts” on it’s side, but remains on the bottom, it’s safe to use only if cooked thoroughly first.
+- If you wonder if you have fresh eggs, do the float test.
+Place it in a tall bowl of cool water.
+If it sinks to the bottom laying flat, it is fresh.
+If it “tilts” on its side, but remains on the bottom, it is safe to use only if cooked thoroughly first.
 If it “bobs” on the surface of the water, compost the egg.
 Do NOT feed it to your animals, as it may not be safe.

-What methods do you use for washing eggs?
-Do you prefer the “wet” or “dry” methods?
+Did you know how to wash farm fresh eggs?
+What method do you prefer to use for washing chicken eggs?
 Be sure to pin this for later!

 Heather’s homesteading journey started in 2006, with baby steps: first, she got a few raised beds, some chickens, and rabbits.
 Over the years, she amassed a wealth of homesteading knowledge, knowledge that you can find in the articles of this blog.